nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Format: **Edit** &lt;index&gt; &lt;deadline description&gt;, &lt;date&gt;, &lt;end time&gt;, &lt;tags&gt;

 >Format: **Edit** &lt;index&gt; &lt;to-do description&gt; !

+To remove certain task details like end time, simply leave their corresponding sections in the command format blank.

+>Note: Adding a start time and end time to a to-do will automatically convert your to-do into and event.

+>Note: Adding a end time to a to-do will automatically convert your to-do into a deadline.

+>Note: Removing date from events and deadlines will automatically convert them into a to-do with no date or time.

+>Note: Removing start time from events will automatically convert them into deadlines.

+>Note: Removing end time from deadlines will automatically set the end time of the deadline to 2359.

 #### 4.2.2 Edit task description